 Restarting Firefox displayed Hindi correctly immediately, but it took a restart to display Hindi.
 For that reason, I advise that you restart your system after installing the Indian fonts.

-I hope tis quick helped you to read Hindi, Sanskrit, Tamil, Telugu, Malayalam, Bangla and other Indian languages in Antergos and other Arch based Linux distros such as Manjaro Linux.
+I hope tis quick helped you to read Hindi, Sanskrit, Tamil, Telugu, Malayalam, Bangla and other Indian languages in Arch based Linux distros such as Manjaro Linux.